Letty Lynton: Legal status

-Letty Lynton has been unavailable since a federal District Court ruled on January 17, 1936 that the script used by MGM followed too closely the play Dishonored Lady (1930) by Edward Sheldon and Margaret Ayer Barnes without acquiring the rights to the play or giving credit.
+Letty Lynton had been unavailable since a federal District Court ruled on January 17, 1936 that the script used by MGM followed too closely the play Dishonored Lady (1930) by Edward Sheldon and Margaret Ayer Barnes without acquiring the rights to the play or giving credit.
 On July 28, 1939, the Second Circuit awarded one-fifth of the net of Letty Lynton to plaintiffs Sheldon and Ayer Barnes in their plagiarism and copyright infringement action against MGM.
 This case was incorrectly said to be the first copyright decision ever to direct the apportionment of profits on the relative basis as in patent suits where a patent has been appropriated.
 A previous similar decision had been made in 1921 in the case of the plagiarism case regarding Al Jolson's 1920 song "Avalon".

 MGM petitioned the United States Supreme Court to overturn the Court of Appeals ruling entirely, and the playwrights cross-petitioned.
 They argued that because the questions arising in the suit were predicated solely upon the copyright laws of the U.S., the court of appeals had erred in relying on principles of patent law to apportion the damages, rather than grant the plaintiffs 100% of MGM's profit.
 The Supreme Court accepted the playwrights' petition but in 1940 unanimously affirmed the Second Circuit's decision that granted them one fifth, not all of the profits.
 As a result of the finding of copyright violation, however, the film has remained largely unavailable save for some bootlegged copies.
-The 1932 film should become readily available at the latest upon the eventual expiration of the play's 1930 copyright, or sooner if the Warner Archive Collection, which presently owns the film, can make a deal with the play's current rights-holder.

 In 1947, United Artists released the film Dishonored Lady, starring Hedy Lamarr and directed by Robert Stevenson, based on the play by Sheldon and Ayer Barnes.

+Restoration and re-release

+The 1930 copyright to the play expired in 2025, resolving the ownership dispute.
+The copyright for the 1932 film itself is set to expire in 2027.
+Spurred by this, Crawford's grandson, Casey LaLonde, argued that it was legally safe to screen the film, and the Warner Archive Collection, which presently owns the film, restored it in 4K resolution.
+LaLonde credited George Feltenstein, a Warner Bros.
+Discovery library historian, with making the restoration possible, and added that there are plans to release the 4K restoration on Blu-ray.

+On April 8, 2026, it was announced that a new 4K restoration of Letty Lynton would premiere at the TCM Classic Film Festival.
+The restored film premiered at the Egyptian Theatre in Hollywood on May 1, 2026, and was later released on Blu-ray and DVD on June 30.
+It was also included in the lineup of films in the 2026 "Big and Loud" festival at New York's Paris Theater.